-Take it slow: The benefit from most exercises comes from slow, deliberate and controlled movements with impeccable form.
+Take it slowly.
+The benefit from most exercises comes from slow, deliberate and controlled movements with impeccable form.
 Burning through a few exercises sets might not produce the results you want.

-Think about it: Be focused on what you are doing and how your body is moving.
+Think about it.
+Be focused on what you're doing and how your body is moving.

-Navel to spine: The visualization of moving your navel to your spine is one that helps many individuals achieve the proper form and focus while working ab muscles.
+Visualize navel to spine.
+The visualization of moving your navel to your spine is one that helps many individuals achieve the proper form and focus while working ab muscles.

-Posture and position: Maintaining correct posture and body position is essential if you want ab exercises to be effective.
+Think posture and position.
+Maintaining correct posture and body position is essential if you want ab exercises to be effective.

-Stability or lack of it: If you truly want the hardest, most effective workout for your abs, use a machine that doesn't offer stability.
+Try stability or lack of it.
+If you truly want the hardest, most effective workout for your abs, use a machine that doesn't offer stability.
 Abdominal crunches on a balance ball are much more effective than abdominal crunches done on the floor because you are engaging your entire core.
 Note: this advice is for more experienced individuals.

 Q. I'm using my ab machine properly, why am I not seeing those six-pack abs?